 Lindsey is a Medical Technologist in the Microarray CGH Laboratory at the University of Rochester Medical CenterLindsey A. Wittmeyer B.S.
 Medical Technology Class of 2012

-Why Medical Technology at Fredonia?
+Why Medical Laboratory Science at Fredonia?

 Fredonia students receive multiple job offers 3 months before graduation, and have made a decision before Commencement.

 Along with expected courses in Microbiology, Anatomy & Physiology, Fredonia offers unique courses that most other college Med Tech programs don't, like Immunology, Hematology, Parasitology, and Introduction to Clinical Sciences.

 Faculty come from world-renowned universities; they teach the same courses at Fredonia taught at those institutions.